AdaCore/gnatstudio/docs/users_guide/extending.rst

 You can format the Python plug-in in any way you want (as long as it can be executed by Python, of course), the following formatting is suggested.
-These plug-ins are visible in the Plug-ins Editor, so having a common format makes it easier for users to understand each plug-in:
+These plug-ins are visible in the :guilabel:`Plug-ins` editor, so having a common format makes it easier for users to understand each
+plug-in:

 * Comment